-An individual or corporation that intends to use a trademark for goods or services related to its business may apply for trademark registration and own a trademark.
+An individual or corporation that intends to use a trademark for goods or services related to its business may apply for trademark registration and own a trademark right.
 Actual use is not a requirement for trademark registration.
-A power of attorney is unnecessary when applying for trademark registration.

 Scope of protection